-NY designates upstate ‘containment zone,’ mobilizes National Guard against virus
+Some schools shut for 2 weeks in NYC suburb hit by virus

 The Westchester outbreak began to emerge after a 50-year-old lawyer was hospitalized with COVID-19, the disease caused by the virus.
 Some of his relatives and friends later tested positive.
 Many members of a New Rochelle synagogue where he had attended events were asked to quarantine themselves.
 Its rabbi also tested positive.

-National Guard troops will help clean public spaces and deliver food to people who are on quarantine within the new “containment area,” which encompasses a 1-mile-radius (1.6 km) around a point near the synagogue, Cuomo and other officials said.
+National Guard troops will help clean public spaces and deliver food to people who are on quarantine within the new “containment area,” which has a 1-mile-radius (1.6 km) around a point near the synagogue, Cuomo and other officials said.
 His office didn’t immediately have a number of how many troops are being deployed but said some have already arrived.

 The area includes three public schools, which will close for two weeks starting Wednesday, the school district said.
 Churches, synagogues and “other event spaces where large numbers of people gather and remain together for extended periods of time” will also be closed, state Health Commissioner Dr. Howard Zucker said.